It Should Happen to You: Plot

 Soon, Gladys is being asked to appear on television shows, where she is treated as a figure of fun.
 Pete is not pleased with her portrayal on television, but Gladys does not seem to realize that she is not being depicted in the most flattering light.
 As she becomes more known to the public, Evan Adams III hires her to do a series of advertisements for Adams Soap.
-While Gladys pursues what is becoming a lucrative career, relations between her and Pete become strained, as he sees no merit in her ambitions to be famous.
+While Gladys pursues what is becoming a lucrative career, relations between her and Pete become strained, as he sees no merit in her ambition to be famous.
 At the same time, Adams is showing an increasing interest in her.
 The situation reaches a crisis when Gladys breaks a date with Pete and his parents in order to attend what Adams says is a business conference to discuss a cross-country publicity tour.
 The conference turns out to be an attempted seduction, and she leaves.
 When she arrives home she finds a film from Pete confessing that he loves her, and that the film is his farewell.

 Gladys's advertising career continues, but she begins to find the jobs more humiliating, and their emptiness frustrating.
 She recalls Pete's frequent questions as to why she wants to be above the crowd instead of being happy as part of the crowd.
 When a plane is named after her by the USAF, she is asked to speak at a ceremony, but breaks off, realizing the truth behind Pete's words.

 She finally resolves to end her quest for fame, and arranges for a plane to skywrite a message to Pete, which he reads while filming a crowd sequence in the zoo.

 Ultimately, Gladys and Pete are married and while driving on their honeymoon discussing their future plans, Gladys's attention is caught by an empty billboard available for rent.
 Pete notices this and asks what she is looking at, and Gladys replies as she embraces him: "Nothing, absolutely nothing!"